Tazzios/ha-marstek/blueprints/Readme.md

 - Target range instead of one setpoint.
  **v1.2**
 - Check SOC while script is running, (and not only at beginning)
+- Beter structure and naming of the settings.

 ## Marstek XOM Blueprint Requirements
 - **Marstek battery**